twotwentyseven/handbook/how-we-work.md

 - If it's a quick question that doesn't need an immediate answer, go for Slack.
 Slack is asynchronous meaning someone will reply when they can.
 - If it needs a discussion or is urgent, chat in person or call with one of our many tools.
-- If there's a chance what you're saying is controversial or could be misinterpreted, chat in person or call with one of our many tools.
+- If there's a chance what you're saying is controversial or could be misinterpreted, chat in person or call.

 2. When should I communicate this?

 - Am I unable to make any progress?
 If so, then get someone involved and tell them it's a priority.
 Determine how by using the questions before.
 - Are you in the heat of the moment?
 Maybe it's best to let it cool down a bit before you approach someone.
 - Is it low priority?
-If so, maybe put it in a list and get a few other things ready to ask about and then send it one go.
+If so, maybe put it in a list or use Slackbot to remind you and get a few other things ready to ask about and then send it one go.

 3. Who do I need to communicate with?

 - Are they available?
-We encourage team members to put in a headphone emoji on their status if they need some time to focus.
+We encourage team members to put in a headphone emoji on their status (or wear headphones while in the office) if they need some time to focus.
 Respect this and only break it if it's an absolute show stopper.
 - Could I check with anyone else?
 Sometimes we get an idea of who we need and don't consider if someone else could also help.
 Think whether anyone else could.